msh9/codinginthetrenches.com/content/post/2015-04-25-loading-a-cocos-studio-scene-into-cocos2d-x-3-43-5.md

 <!--more-->

 Cocos Studio can output created projects in a couple different formats.
 I chose to export in the binary format that uses the `.csb` file extension.
 After doing some web searches I found that there is some confusion in regard to how to load a binary scene and register a listener with an element in the scene.
-The following code has been tested with cocos2d-x v3.4/3.5 on Windows and OS X.
+The following code has been tested with cocos2d-x v3.4 and 3.5 on Windows and OS X.

 The output resource folder from Cocos Studio&#8217;s project export should be placed in a location accessible to the running cocos2d-x application.
 In my case, I put the generated content in the `Resources` folder in the project directory.
 I then added the following c++ code inside of a scene class.